Danilo2401/CRUD/README.md

 # CRUD
-Single page application where you can create,read,update,delete data.
+Single page application where you can create, read, update, and delete data.